datamindedbe/pyhouse/README.md

-# py-lighthouse
+# pyhouse
-Port of Lighthouse for pyspark
+Port of Lighthouse (https://github.com/datamindedbe/lighthouse) for python and pyspark